grasp-lyrl/NeRFtoGSandBack/README.md

 ### Rendering new training images
 In the new dataset, training images are rendered from splats.
 Replace `CONFIG_LOCATION` with the location of config file saved after training.

-`ns-splatting-render --load-config CONFIG_LOCATION --render-output-path exports/splatting_data --export-nerf-gs-data`
+`ns-nerfgs-render --load-config CONFIG_LOCATION --render-output-path exports/splatting_data --export-nerf-gs-data`

 ### GSNeRF: Training on new training images
-`ns-train nerfgs --data exports/splatting_data --pipeline.model.camera-optimizer.mode off nerfstudio-data --eval-mode filename`
+`ns-train nerfsh --data exports/splatting_data --pipeline.model.camera-optimizer.mode off nerfstudio-data --eval-mode filename`

 ## Extending the method
 The conversion from NeRF to GS has inefficiency as mentioned at the discussion section of the paper.
 We welcome your efforts to reduce the inefficiency!
-The code for conversion is mainly in `nerfgs/nerfgs/nerfgs_exporter.py`.
+The code for conversion is mainly in `nerfsh/nerfsh/nerfsh_exporter.py`.

 ## Bibtex
 ```